ctingwai/markdownotebook/README.md

 2. Run `npm install --production`
 3. Refresh the page

+# Development
+1. Run `npm start` to start the development server
+2. Point your browser to `localhost:8080`

 # TODO
 - Lock notes with encryption
 - Note export and import